New York explosion: What we know -- and don't know

 How many people were hurt?

-What we know: There were 29 victims injured during the explosion.
+What we know: There were 29 victims injured in the explosion.
 Of those, 24 people went to several local hospitals, including Bellevue Hospital.
 Armed guards stopped incoming vehicles to the hospital, including ambulances, to make sure none posed a threat to the medical facility.

 "Thankfully, none of these are life-threatening injuries and the 24 patients that have been removed are not in serious condition other than the one patient with a puncture wound," NYPD Commissioner James O'Neill said a press conference.